ferrarimarco/home-lab/README.md

 The seed device has as few external dependencies as possible.
 The seed device requires:

-1. A connection to an IP network that can route packets to and from the internet.
+1. A connection to an IP network that can route packets to the internet.
 1. An IP address to statically assign to the main network interface of the seed device.